kinota/kinota-bigdata/README.md

 ## Compliance with OGC SensorThings API Part 1: Sensing

-Kinota currently implements of subset of OGC SensorThings API Part 1: Sensing.
+Kinota Big Data currently implements of subset of OGC SensorThings API Part 1: Sensing.
 See the table below for a summary of currently supported features (numbers refer to relevant sections of the STA specification).

 Feature | Supported?
 ------- | --------------